 A manuscript in consideration as an “Article” for publication in The American Naturalist.

-Key-words: ()

-AbstractIntroduction
+Key-words: (reproduction, accessory costs, parental optimist, seed provisioning, ###)

+Abstract

+accessory costs are BIG

+in failed or surplus ovules more so than in costs of success

+one consequence is that seed output radically underestimates RE and is only weakly correlated

+prodn of surplus ovules is tied up with overall strategy, and correlates with propagule size

+[general comment: these are all at some level costs of sex -- at face value, a selfing or apomictic species would not need to produce any surplus ovules, plus would not need showy flowers -- accessory costs would be strictly fruit and seed-coat structures for successfully-provisioned seeds]

+Introduction

 Plants allocate a sizeable proportion of their photosynthetic energy to reproduction (refs? including Wenk & Falster, 2016), including to seeds and also into the many other tissues associated with reproduction, termed accessory costs.
 Accessory costs include energy required to form a successful seed (e.g. flower petals, seed pod, and dispersal tissues) and energy lost via aborted buds, flowers and fruit (see Table 1 for summary of terms).
 Previous studies show that for perennial species anywhere from 15% – 99% of total reproductive investment may go into accessory costs (Haig & Westoby 1988; Henery & Westoby 2001; Lord & Westoby 2006).
-Since fruit set and seed set is generally below 50% in perennial species (Stephenson 1981; Wiens 1984; Sutherland 1986; Knight et al. 2005; Rosenheim et al. 2014), the cost of aborted tissues may be substantial.
+Since fruit set and seed set is generally below 50% in perennial species (Stephenson 1981; Wiens 1984; Sutherland 1986; Knight et al. 2005; Rosenheim et al. 2014), the cost of aborted tissues may be substantial proportion of total accessory costs.
 Yet, despite being a significant energy sink in ecosystems, with the exception of a few well-studied species (refs), little is known about the allocation of energy among different reproductive tissues across the plant kingdom.

 While plant species demonstrate an extraordinary diversity of reproductive structures and strategies, reproductive investment can be divided into broad categories (Figure 1).
 The total energy investment in required parts (per seed matured) is termed the seed costs, and these can be further divided into structures required for attracting pollen (e.g. petals) versus structures developed post-pollination (e.g. seed pod, seed), hereafter termed provisioning costs.
 The provisioning component can be further split into investment in the seed itself versus the dispersal and packaging tissues.
 On top of required seed costs per seed matured are the so-called costs of failure, the energy expenditure on flowers, fruit, and seeds that never form mature propagules, again calculated on a per seed matured basis.
-Low seed to ovule ratios, and concurrently high costs of failure, occur in perennial plants for a diversity of reasons, including pollen-limitation, pollen-ovule incompatibility, resource limitation and also as a bet-hedging strategy to capitalize on stochastic variation in pollen availability, pollen quality, and resource availability to mature fertilized ovules (Bierzychudek 1981; Stephenson 1981; Sutherland 1986; Burd 1994, 2008; Ramsey 1997; Obeso 2004; Ashman et al. 2004; Knight et al. 2005; Holland & Chamberlain 2007; Rosenheim, Schreiber & Williams 2015)
+Low seed to ovule ratios (seedset), and concurrently high costs of failure, occur in perennial plants for a diversity of reasons, including pollen-limitation, pollen-ovule incompatibility, resource limitation and also as a bet-hedging strategy to capitalize on stochastic variation in pollen availability, pollen quality, and resource availability to mature fertilized ovules (Bierzychudek 1981; Stephenson 1981; Sutherland 1986; Burd 1994, 2008; Ramsey 1997; Obeso 2004; Ashman et al. 2004; Knight et al. 2005; Holland & Chamberlain 2007; Rosenheim, Schreiber & Williams 2015).